idxva/AuraScript/README.md

 - Keep secrets on the server only; never embed them in `index.html`, `login.html`, or `script.js`.
 - The current CryptoJS passphrase is client-side and intended only for prototype-level obfuscation, not production-grade medical data security.
 - Replace in-memory storage with a durable database plus expiry, audit logging, authentication, rate limiting, and access controls before production use.

+## Contributing

+Issues and pull requests are welcome.
+If you spot a bug or have an idea for a feature, feel free to open an issue.

+## License

+This project is licensed under the MIT License.

+---

+<p align="center">Built by <a href="https://github.com/idxva">idxva</a></p>